VR Funding!

 After finishing her Bachelor in Pharmaceutical sciences in Puebla/Mexico Fabiola did her International Master in Innovative Medince in Groningen/Netherlands and Uppsala/Sweden and now already started her first experiments here in Umeå.

-We have been featured in a nice portrait in Västerbottens-Kuriren, Norrlands biggest daily news paper.
+a nice portrait in Västerbottens-Kuriren, Norrlands biggest daily news paper.
 Really great to see that our research is interesting for the community up here.

 If you are interested, you can find the article here (in Swedish).